 Refridgerate for around 15 minutes or until firm.

 Place the chocolate in a medium-sized heatproof bowl and set aside.

 Heat the cream in a small saucepan over a medium heat.
-If using butter to make a chocolate glaze ganache, heat it with the cream.
+Heat the butter with the cream.
 Bring to the boil and immediately pour over the chocolate.
 Stir gently until smooth and all the chocolate has melted.
 Allow the ganache to cool slightly before glazing the cake.

 Using a palette knife, spread the ganache glaze over the top of the cake and right to the edges.
 Spread the remaining glaze around the sides of the cake.
 Refridgerate for 20 minutes until the glaze is set.

 Decorate with toasted or candied hazelnuts and candied orange peel.